 If you develop COVID-19 symptoms or are diagnosed with COVID-19, you must:

 - Immediately leave campus (non-residential students and employees) or quarantine/isolate in your residential room (residential students), unless provided with other instructions.

 - Contact your primary health care provider to determine if testing is warranted.
 You can also call the St. Louis County COVID-19 Hotline at 314-615-2660.
-Students can also contact Maryville’s Office of Health and Wellness.
+Students can also contact Maryville’s Health and Wellness Office.

 - Follow your health care provider’s directives.